bemozi/bemozi.github.io/README.md

 #### Step 2: Install Linux Mint Alongside Your Current OS (Dual Boot)

 This installation **preserves both operating systems**.
-Every time you start your computer, you can use **Linux Mint XFCE** for secure office collaboration, and easily **switch back to Windows** whenever you need software that only runs on Windows.
+Every time you start your computer, you can use **Linux Mint XFCE** for secure office collaboration, and easily **switch back to Windows** when you need software that only runs on Windows.

 1. Insert the Live USB, restart your computer, and repeatedly press the boot key (usually **F2, F10, F12, or Del**) to select the USB drive as the boot device.
 2. Double-click **Install Linux Mint** on the desktop, and choose your language and keyboard layout.